USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 Can You Roll Closing Costs Into A USDA Loan?

 USDA loans allow financing up to 100% of the appraised value of the property, plus the guarantee fee.
 So, if you’re buying a home with a USDA loan and the home appraises at $250,000, you can get a loan for that amount plus your $2,500 guarantee fee (1% of the loan amount).
-So, you’d be getting a mortgage for a total of $252,500.
+You’d be getting a mortgage for a total of $252,500.

 Typically, you can’t pay for your closing costs using your loan (also referred to as rolling in your closing costs).
 However, USDA loans allow borrowers to roll some or all of their closing costs into their mortgages if the home appraises for more than the sales price.
 In this situation, you’d use the extra loan amount to cover the closing costs.